CocoaPods/guides.cocoapods.org/source/making/specs-and-specs-repo.html.md

 1. Run `pod spec lint`.
 This is used to validate specifications.
 Your podspec should pass without any errors or warnings.
 2. Update your library to use [Semantic Versioning](http://semver.org/), if it already does not follow that scheme.
 See our [wiki on cross dependency resolution](https://github.com/CocoaPods/Specs/wiki/Cross-dependencies-resolution-example) for more details.
 Essentially it makes everyone's life easier.
 3. Make sure any updates you submit do not break previous installations.
-4. Perform manual testing of your Podspec by [including the local Podspec](/syntax/podfile.html#pod) in the Podfile of a test project, and ensuring it works as expected.
+4. Perform manual testing of your Podspec by [including the local Podspec](/syntax/podfile.html#pod) in the Podfile of a real application and/or your demo application, and ensuring it works as expected. **You alone** are responsible for ensuring your Podspec functions properly for your users.

 In general this means that: